thosgood/this-weeks-finds/markdown/1-50/week32.md

-Eventually, a few birds may be killed with one stone by means of "seals of approval" or SOAPs, which are being widely discussed by people interested in the "information superhighway," or \-\-- let's call a spade a spade \-\-- the Internet.
-For more on these, check out the newsgroup comp.interpedia, or read material about the Xanadu project.
+Eventually, a few birds may be killed with one stone by means of "seals of approval" or SOAPs, which are being widely discussed by people interested in the "information superhighway," or --- let's call a spade a spade --- the Internet.
+For more on these, check out the `newsgroup comp.interpedia`, or read material about the Xanadu project.
 The idea here is that eventually we will have a good system whereby people can append comments to documents, such as "there is an error in the proof of Lemma 1.5, which can be fixed as follows..." or simply